isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 44. Who should I contact should I have any feedback or queries?

-You may wish to contact us via email at <COVID_SafeTravelEnquiries@mti.gov.sg>.
+You may wish to contact us via call at 6812 5555 or email at <COVID_SafeTravelEnquiries@mti.gov.sg>.
 We will endeavour to reply you within 3-5 working days.

 ### **SHN in SHN Dedicated Facilities**